andrewacashner/hearingfaithms/chapters/chapter-2.md

 teniendo la voz virtud para resucitar al muerto de su sepultura.
-Poco importa oír una música mejor que otra sonar, si no me mueve ésta más que aquélla a hacer obras; porque, aunque hayan dicho maravillas, luego se olvidan, como no pegaron fuego en la voluntad."].
+Poco importa oír una música mejor que otra sonar, si no me mueve ésta más que aquélla a hacer obras; porque, aunque hayan dicho maravillas, luego se olvidan, como no pegaron fuego en la voluntad."]

-This passage of warning comes at the end of Juan's encyclopedic treatment of contemplative practice and mystical experience, and it seems to deliberately echo the "love" chapter of 1 Corinthians in insisting that, as Juan says elsewhere, "a single work or act of the will done in charity is more precious before God than all the visions and revelations and communications from heaven that there can be"
+This passage of warning comes at the end of Juan's encyclopedic treatment of contemplative practice and mystical experience, and it seems to deliberately echo the "love" chapter of 1 Corinthians in insisting that, as Juan says elsewhere, "a single work or act of the will done in charity is more precious before God than all the visions and revelations and communications from heaven that there can be."
 [@JuandelaCruz:Subida, bk.
 2, ch.
 22, p.
 306:
-"[...] es más preciosa delante de Dios una obra o acto de voluntad hecho en caridad que cantas visiones y revelaciones y comunicaciones pueden tener del cielo."].
+"[...] es más preciosa delante de Dios una obra o acto de voluntad hecho en caridad que cantas visiones y revelaciones y comunicaciones pueden tener del cielo."]

 The contrast between this passage and the quotation from Kircher shows that Catholics were not all of one mind about sensation and faith.